Roman conquest of the Iberian Peninsula: Second campaign

 Silanus got three miles from the camp unnoticed.
 He stopped in a valley where he could not be seen, prepared for battle and advanced.
 The enemy was caught by surprise.
 Mago heard the shouts and went to take charge of this camp.
 The main Celtiberian strength were 4,000 men with shields and 200 cavalry.
 Mago placed them at the front and keep the rest, who were lightly armed, as reserve.
 He came out of the camp, but there was a shower of javelins when they had hardly crossed the rampart.
 The Celtiberians stopped to avoid them and threw theirs.
 The Romans overlapped their shields as protection and closed up, starting a sword-to-sword fight.
 The enemy found that their customary mobility and agility was useless on the uneven ground.
 The Romans, instead, were used to stationary combat and their only inconvenience was that their ranks were sometimes broken when moving through narrow places or patches of brushwood.
 There they had to fight singly or in pairs.
 However, these obstacles also obstructed the enemy's flight.
 When the Celtiberians were almost defeated, they were joined by the Carthaginian light infantry from the other camp.
 Both were defeated.
 Only 2,000 infantry and all the cavalry escaped with Mago almost at the beginning of the battle.
 Hanno, the second in command, was captured along with those who had joined the battle when it was almost over.
-Those who escaped reached Hasdrubal in the area of Gades (Cadiz).
+Those who escaped reached Hasdrubal in the area of Gades (Cádiz).
 The newly recruited Celtiberians went back home.
 The victory stopped the Celtiberians from siding with Carthage.
 Scipio advanced into Baetica (the area of the River Baetis Guadalquivir, in southern Hispania) to confront Hasdrubal Gisgo who was encamped in that area to secure the loyalty of his allies.
 Because of Scipio's advance he went back to Gades and then distributed his forces to various towns for their protection.